oskarirauta/CommonKit/README.md

 This framework is base for some other frameworks I provide, whilst as alone, it doesn't offer that much.

 ### AppLocale
-My LocaleKit framework has been merged with CommonKit since release 1.2.3.
+LocaleKit framework was merged with CommonKit since release 1.2.3.
 LocaleKit allows App wide fixed locale to be defined and also provides some extended functionality to Locale as well while providing some simple data formatting options.

 ### NumPad
-My NumPad framework has been merged with CommonKit since release 1.2.4.
+My NumPad framework was merged with CommonKit since release 1.2.4.
 NumPad is a numeric keyboard (with some styling options, for example, phone style) which works on both, iPhone and iPad.
 Also provided is a DoneBar, ready accessory view with Done button for keyboards without Enter button.
 Example is provided.

+### MathKit
+MathKit framework was merged with CommonKit since release 1.2.6.

 # NumPad class
 NumPad class provides a NumPad style keyboard for iOS platforms with some styling properties.